Papardel/Software-Engineering/README.md

 ```

 ### MAC
-This is how we install nginx with rmtp with brew:
+This is how we install nginx with rtmp with brew:
 ```{MAC Brew NGINX-RTMP Installation}
 brew tap denji/nginx
 brew install nginx-full --with-rtmp-module